cjimti/mk/_posts/2018-06-16-python-data-essentials-numpy.md

 ## Getting Started with Numpy

 This article is written using [Juypter Notebooks] installed and running under [Anaconda].
-If you don't already have this setup I highly recomend it, along with download this article itself as a notbook and executing the following examples.
-All the following code is executes here in [Juypter Notebooks].
+If you don't already have this setup I highly recomend it, along with downloading this article itself as a notbook, executing and modifying the following examples.
+All the code below is executes here in [Juypter Notebooks].